 If you’re looking for a heavy duty backpack for frequent use to hold a larger controller of the size of the Numark NS6 or Traktor Kontrol S4, this should be on your shortlist.
 It’s sturdy, good looking, well made and has a little bit more character than black bags, assuming the cheerful colours and “tribal” Namba logo make you smile.

 The only thing we found ourselves wishing it had was some kind of additional small pocket, as most similar bags have.
-I am not sure how it could be done without breaking the streamlined styling, but in a bag this big, somewhere to tuck wallet, tickets and so on without opening the front compartment would have made it even more practical.
+I am not sure how it could be done without breaking the streamlined styling, but in a bag, this big, somewhere to tuck wallet, tickets and so on without opening the front compartment would have made it even more practical.

 However, that’s a niggle.
 Overall it offers good protection for your gear while remaining lightweight, thanks to the wired front compartment and good padding around the main compartment.
-The oval design with just two pockets mean it stays smart even when fully packed – and just as importantly, remains comfortable thanks to those improved straps and the way it works across your shoulders.
+The oval design with just two pockets means it stays smart even when fully packed – and just as importantly, remains comfortable thanks to those improved straps and the way it works across your shoulders.